morrownr/USB-WiFi/README.md

 - best out-of-kernel driver of the 5 listed here, very solid
 - AP mode is outstanding
+- monitor mode is reported to be pretty good
 - power saving works well

 The Bad: